Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of even dimension: The Polyakov--Liouville measure

 The remainder of this section is devoted to give a rigorous meaning to the measure

-As an ansatz, we regard the quantity $\exp(-\frac{a_{n}}{2} \mathfrak{p}_{g}(h,h))dh$ as an informal definition of the law of the ungrounded co-polyharmonic field.
+As an ansatz, we regard the quantity $\frac1{Z_g}\exp(-\frac{1}{2} \mathfrak{p}_{g}(h,h))dh$ as an informal definition of the law of the ungrounded co-polyharmonic field.
 With this interpretation, we regard $\int \ee^{\gamma h} d \vol_{g}$ as the volume of $M$ with respect to the Liouville Quantum Gravity measure.
-Since the latter comes in two versions --the plain and the adjusted Liouville measure-- we obtain two conformally quasi-invariant rigorous definitions of the above measure, denoted henceforth by $\boldsymbol{\nu}_{g}^{*}$ and $\boldsymbol{\bar\nu}_{g}^{*}$.
+Since the latter comes in two versions ---the plain and the adjusted Liouville measure--- we obtain two conformally quasi-invariant rigorous definitions of the above measure, denoted henceforth by $\boldsymbol{\nu}_{g}^{*}$ and $\boldsymbol{\bar\nu}_{g}^{*}$.

-Before going into further details, let us have a naive look on the transformation property of our action functional under conformal changes.
+\begin{remark} Before going into further details, let us have a naive look on the transformation property of our action functional under conformal changes which would apply if the random field $h$ were smooth.
 Choose $\Theta^*=0$.
-Then, by a direct computation, we have that for all $\varphi$ smooth and all $h \in H^{n/2}$:
+Then by a direct computation, we have that for all $\varphi$ smooth and all $h \in H^{n/2}_g$:

-where we used that $Q_{\ee^{2\varphi}g} = \ee^{-n\varphi}(Q_{g} + \pol_{g} \varphi)$.
+where we used that $Q_{\ee^{2\varphi}g} = \ee^{-n\varphi}(Q_{g} + \frac1{a_n}\mathsf p_{g} \varphi)$.
 In particular, when selecting the special value $\Theta = a_{n} \frac{n}{\gamma}$ the above expression simplifies to

 Therefore, writing $T$ for the shift by $h\mapsto h+\frac{n}{\gamma} \varphi$, we expect the following quasi-conformal invariance: